thorasgard1/Lenovo-Yoga-Slim-7-15IIL05-Hackintosh/README.md

 # NVMEFix.kext is removed causes KP

-# grey screen fixed in install and recovery mode
+# Grey screen fixed in install and recovery mode

+# 11.7.2022

-# 11.7.2022 Touchpad and audio upgrade
+#Touchpad and audio upgrade